 Most fruits are digested in 1-2 hours.
 Most vegetables, on the other hand, take 3-4 hours to digest.
 The neutral foods take between 2-3 hours, making them suitable to combine with either the fruit or vegetable groups.i

 As Ellen White counselled us in Ministry of Healing, fruits and vegetables should not be combined in the same meal.
-Scientists have discovered that stomach will not empty its contents into the intestinal system until everything in it has been properly broken down.
+Scientists have discovered that the stomach will not empty its contents into the intestinal system until everything in it has been properly broken down.
 The stomach cannot select out individual ingredients from your meal and send them on separately.
 Everything put into the stomach together has to be handled in one package.

 There is a sensor in the duodenum that tests small samples from the stomach to determine if the meal you just ate has been processed enough to be sent on to the intestines.
 If it has, digestion proceeds smoothly.
 If it hasn’t, the valve is closed and the stomach works a while longer.
 Fruit will ferment in the time it takes for vegetables to be processed.ii